1.1 Character Creation

-For example, if you have an Oracle Staff with +95 Adaptive Spell Damage and use the Lightning Blast skill, whose base damage type is lightning by default, then +95 flat lightning damage will be multiplied by the skill’s damage effectiveness (100% in this case), and then added to the skill’s base damage before stats like increased damage and more damage are applied.
+For example, if you have a Temple Staff with +95 Spell Damage and use the Lightning Blast skill, whose base damage type is lightning by default, then +95 flat lightning damage will be multiplied by the skill’s damage effectiveness (100% in this case), and then added to the skill’s base damage before stats like increased damage and more damage are applied.
 However, if Lightning Blast is converted to cold damage then so will the spell damage from the Temple Staff.